-A lot of my workflow tips focus on really cutting down time of navigation or dealing with things that don’t relate directly to productive work.
+A lot of my workflow tips focus on cutting down time for small annoyances, such as navigation or tasks that don’t contribute to productive work.
 It’s true, I probably spend more time thinking about these things than they actually save me.
-However, I think that important thing for me is the mindset – when I have these improvements to work with, it makes me feel a lot faster and more productive.
-I run into less barriers in my development workflow, meaning that I have to go through less context switching, meaning I can capitalize on my focus and get things done more effectively.
+But, the value for me is the mindset – when I leverage these improvements, I feel faster and more productive.
+I run into less obstacles in my workflow, such as context switching, allowing me to capitalize on my focus and get things done more effectively.

 This is a quick rundown of some of the tools that I use in my development workflow.
 I’ve made it versatile and adaptable to many different projects and environments.
-It helps me speed up my workflow and focus on what’s really important.
+It helps me speed up my work and focus on what’s important.

 Open and Code